michbur/countR/readmes/manual.md

 # Usage of countR

+## General tips

+### Charts
 Each chart may be saved in the .svg format.
 A download button is always located at the top of a chart.

+### Tables
-Tables may be also downloaded using the buttons at the top of the table.
+Tables may be downloaded in a specified format or printed using the buttons at the top of the table.

 ## Data upload